 ExpressVPN works hard to ensure its apps protect you from WebRTC leaks.
 When you open new web pages while connected to ExpressVPN, your public IP addresses won’t leak.

 Some browsers, however, can be aggressive when it comes to holding onto data from old tabs.
-If you have a tab open from before you connected to the VPN, your real IP address may cached in memory by the browser.
+If you have a tab open from before you connected to the VPN, your real IP address may be cached in memory by the browser.
 These IPs can persist even if you refresh the tab, which puts your privacy at risk.

 The ExpressVPN browser extension (currently available for Chrome, Firefox, and Safari) solves this problem by letting you completely disable WebRTC from the settings menu, which will ensure that you’re not vulnerable to any caching issues.

 How ExpressVPN’s dedicated leak-proofing engineers keep you safe

 ExpressVPN protects you from a wide spectrum of WebRTC leaks across different browsers and platforms.
-Because WebRTC is still a relatively new technology, however, it’s important to continually test different scenarios for WebRTC leaks across different platforms and browsers.
+Because WebRTC is still a relatively new technology, it’s important to continually test different scenarios for WebRTC leaks across different platforms and browsers.
 ExpressVPN leads the industry with a team of dedicated engineers who constantly investigate new leak vectors and rapidly develop any necessary fixes.